 Let’s have a look at the ingredients list to see the one you should swap.

 - Nuts – the nuts used in this recipe, sliced almonds and pecan, are low in natural sugar and perfect on a keto vegan diet to add healthy fat.

 - Seeds – pepitas, chia seeds, and flax meal are 100% keto-approved and high in fiber and protein.

 - Coconut oil – keto approved!

 - Liquid sweetener – that is where you have to be very careful!
-Maple syrup contains sugar and therefore you can’t use it for this recipe.
-Otherwise Monk fruit syrup with maple flavor will be perfect.
-It contains zero carbs and barely no calories.
+Maple syrup contains sugar, and therefore you can’t use it for this recipe.
+Otherwise, Monk fruit syrup with maple flavor will be perfect.
+It contains zero carbs and barely any calories.

-- Dried cranberries contains lots of sugar, simply omit or replace by freeze dried raspberry for no-added sugar dry fruit option.
+- Dried cranberries contain lots of sugar.
+Simply omit or replace it with freeze-dried raspberry for the no-added-sugar dry fruit option.

 This is so easy to make a large batch of this cereal recipe with less than 10 ingredients.
-Plus, it store very well in the pantry for up to 2 weeks.
-Let’s have a look at the ingredients you need to make this delicious crunchy granola clusters.
+Plus, it stores very well in the pantry for up to 2 weeks.
+Let’s have a look at the ingredients you need to make these delicious crunchy granola clusters.